benedictsaunders/ThreeSquares/README.md

 # Three Squares

 A combination of three separate repos from a project from Summer, 2019.
-The inspiration was that not all integers an be formed by the sum of three squares, yet energy levels in a 3D potential well can only be formed by the sum of three squared intgers.
-It may therefore be a possibility that some levels are inaccessible, paricularly lower ones.
+The inspiration was that not all integers can be formed by the sum of three squares, yet energy levels in a 3D potential well can only be formed by the sum of three squared intgers.
+It may therefore be a possibility that some levels are inaccessible.

 ## Python
 main.py calculates and prints the combinations of each integer that is the sum of three squares, as well as determining `a` and `b` for the equation `n = (8^a)(b+7)`, where n is the integer for which `n = x^2 + y^2 + z^2`.